chfvoigt/jekyll-videoposts/README.md

 # Simple Video Posts for Jekyll Sites

-## What it is
+## Introduction

-The code in this repository enables you to quickly post a video just by adding the ID of a Vimeo or Youtube video to post's YAML frontmatter.
+The code in this repository enables you to create video posts by adding the ID of a Vimeo or Youtube video to the post's front matter.

-## How to use it
+## Getting started

-To do this, you need to add a variable called either `vimeo-id` or `youtube-id` followed by the video's ID to your post's frontmatter.
-You also need to insert some liquid code in both `/index.html` and `/_layouts/post.html` which will read the variable and insert the embed code.
-The same needs to be done for any other layout you created.
-For example, if you want to use videos with pages too, you also have to add it to `/layouts/page.html`.
+To do this, you need to add a variable to your post's front matter.
+Depending on site it has to be called `vimeo-id` or `youtube-id` followed by the video's ID.
+You also need to insert a few lines of liquid code in both `/index.html` and `/_layouts/post.html` which will read the variable and insert the videos' embed code.
+The same needs to be done for any other layout you are using.
+If for example you want to use videos with pages too, you also have to add it to `/layouts/page.html`.

 ### YAML frontmatter

-This is simple.
 Your YAML frontmatter should look like this for Youtube videos:

     ---
     title: Something to dance to